 Thinking Alexander could handle Harrison on his own, James rushed into the kitchen to help Eric with the gunman.
 Eric was already shot in the face, but James didn’t know that either.
 He found Eric barely holding onto Dunn.
 James leapt in.
 The fight lasted several minutes.

 “He [Dunn] told me he was going to kill me,” James said in his testimony.
-At some point, Dunn apparently tired of the struggle or decided it was more trouble than it was worth.
+At some point, Dunn was apparently tired of the struggle or had decided it was more trouble than it was worth.
 All he wanted was get out of the apartment, it seemed, so James let him run.
 Dunn was apprehended by police half a block away.

 Then James went to check on Alexander.
 Though bleeding from gunshot wounds in his stomach and leg, Alexander still had a grip on Harrison.
 They held him until police arrived.